 In this paper, we provide an extensive algebraic and geometric interpretation of the double-cross matrix of a polyline and of double-cross similarity of polylines.
 To start with, we give a collection of polynomial constraints (polynomial equalities and inequalities) on the coordinates of the measured points of a polyline (its vertices) that express the information contained in the double-cross matrix of a polyline.
-This algebraic characterisation can be used to effectively verify double-cross similarity of polylines and to generate double-cross similar polylines by means of tools from algebraic geometry, implemented, for instance, in software packages like Mathematica (Wolfram Research, 2015).
-This algebraic characterization of the double-cross matrix also allows us to prove a number of properties of double-cross matrices.
-As an example, we mention a high degree of symmetry in the double-cross matrix along its main diagonal.
+This algebraic characterisation can be used to effectively verify double-cross similarity of polylines and to generate double-cross similar polylines by means of tools from algebraic geometry, implemented, for instance, in software packages like MATHEMATICA [31].
+This algebraic characterization of the double-cross matrix also allows us to prove a number of properties of double-cross matrix along its main diagonal.